jakobnissen/jakobnissen.github.io/posts/latency.md

 [PR 45276](https://github.com/JuliaLang/julia/pull/45276) in Julia 1.9 makes the compiler scale better with the length of functions.
 This only really matters for packages that uses huge functions, typically programatically generated functions.

+[PR 47695](https://github.com/JuliaLang/julia/pull/47695) in Julia 1.9 added _package extensions_, which allow users to extend code from other packages without having them as dependencies.
+It is still to early to tell the impact of this PR, but it could potentially significantly lower the number of dependencies of packages throughout the ecosystem, thereby indirectly lower latency.

 ### Impact of efforts so far
 So: How much have all these initiatives mattered?
 To check it, I made five different latency-heavy workloads, and tested them on 6 different versions of Julia.